-Have you ever felt like your natural hair wasn’t growing?
-It’s a common complaint among women with textured hair.
-Well, the truth is, unless there’s some medical issue that prevents your follicles from producing new hair, your strands are always growing.
-So what’s going on?
+Have you ever felt like your natural hair wasn't growing?
+It's a common complaint among women with textured or curly hair.
+Well, the truth is, unless there's some medical issue that prevents your follicles from producing new hair or causes hair loss, your strands are always growing.
+So what's going on?

 Lack of Moisture

-The need for moisture in naturally textured hair cannot be stressed enough.
-Since the makeup of our hair doesn’t allow the natural oils from our scalp to easily reach the ends, we need alternative ways of getting that moisture.
-Without it, we run the risk of breakage.
+The need for moisture in naturally textured or curly hair cannot be stressed enough.
+Since the makeup of our hair doesn't allow the natural oils from our scalp to easily reach the ends, we need alternative ways of getting that moisture to the hair shaft.
+Without it, we run the risk of hair breakage.

 You Don’t Drink Enough Water

-It’s also important to moisturize from the inside out.
+It’s also important to moisturize from the inside out if you want to repair damaged hair.
 I’ve found that those who have issues retaining the length of their natural hair are often not drinking enough water.
 This tends to show up as dry, brittle hair that’s more prone to split and break.
-Drinking lots of water, plus making sure you eat plenty of fruit and veggies, will feed your follicles to promote growth and reduce the chance of breakage.
+Drinking lots of water, plus making sure you eat plenty of fruit and veggies, will feed your follicles to promote growth and reduce the chance of breakage for strong healthy hair.

 You Use Too Much Heat

 We love the versatility of natural hair — curly fro one day, straight the next.
 But too much heat too often, especially if not done safely, can also cause hair to be extra dry and brittle.
-In addition to making sure your hair is well moisturized before heat styling, a layer of protection created with a product like our Thermal & Heat Protectant Spray can give your hair a smooth finish without the damage.
-You should also be sure to use hair tools with adjustable settings, and choose the cool to medium heat setting as much as possible.
+In addition to making sure your hair is well moisturized before heat styling, a layer of protection created with natural hair productslike our Thermal & Heat Protectant Spraycan give your hair a smooth finish without the damage.
+You should also be sure to use hair tools with adjustable settings, and choose the cool to medium heat setting as much as possiblein order to prevent thehair follicle from breaking.

 Your Hand Is Always in It

-Hair growth cycles differ from person to person mainly due to genetics.
-One person’s cycle can have a growth phase of three years, while another has a growth phase of five years before it’s time for the hair to shed.
-So it may simply be that your growth stage is shorter than others, which makes it seem like your hair isn’t growing at all.
+Thehair growth cycle differs from person to person mainly due to genetics.
+One person'shair growthcycle can have a growth phase of three years, while another has a growth phase of five years before it's time for the hair to shed.
+So it may simply be that your growth stage is shorter than others, which makes it seem like your hair isn't growing at all.
 But as long as you use the hair care tips above, your hair should grow fine at its own peak rate.

 You Need a Trim